Shem Mishmuel

-This article refers to the Torah book.
-For the second Rebbe of the Sochatchov Hasidic dynasty, see Shmuel Bornsztain.

-Shem Mishmuel (שם משמואל) is a nine-volume collection of homiletical teachings on the Torah and Jewish holidays delivered by Rabbi Shmuel Bornsztain, the second Sochatchover Rebbe, between the years 1910-1926.
-A major work in Hasidic thought, it synthesizes the Hasidism of Pshischa and Kotzk in the style of Sochatchov, and is frequently cited in Torah shiurim (lectures) and articles to this day.
+Shem Mishmuel (שם משמואל) is a nine-volume collection of homiletical teachings on the Torah and Jewish holidays delivered by Rabbi Shmuel Bornsztain, the second Sochatchover Rebbe, between the years 1910–1926.
+A major work in Hasidic thought, it synthesizes the Hasidism of Pshischa and Kotzk in the style of Sochatchov, and is frequently cited in Torah shiurim (lectures) and articles.

 Bornsztain became known as the Shem Mishmuel after the title of this work, which was published posthumously.

 Title

 The title comes from the Mishnah on Shabbat 12:3, which describes the prohibition against writing on Shabbat.
-The Mishnah teaches that if a Jew wishes to write a whole name like Shimon (שמעון) or Shmuel (שמואל), but writes only the first two letters of these names, shin (ש) and mem (מ), he still transgresses the prohibition—for shin and mem spell a shorter name, shem (שם) (which literally means "name").
-Bornsztain's choice of the Mishnaic expression shem miShimon o miShmuel (Shem from Shimon or from Shmuel) for his title reflects the classical rabbinic play on words combining a rabbinic teaching with the author's own name.
+The Mishnah teaches that if a Jew wishes to write a whole name like Shimon (שמעון) or Shmuel (שמואל), but writes only the first two letters of these names, shin (ש) and mem (מ), he still transgresses the prohibition—for shin and mem spell a shorter name, shem (שם) (which means "name").
+Bornsztain's choice of the Mishnaic expression shem miShimon o miShmuel (Shem from Shimon or Shmuel) for his title reflects the classical rabbinic play on words combining a rabbinic teaching with the author's name.

 Content and structure

 The first eight volumes of Shem Mishmuel cover lessons on each of the parshiyot (weekly Torah readings).
-In traditional Hasidic style, they are not printed according to the sequence of the parshiyot, but in the order in which the Rebbe delivered these lessons to his followers.
+In traditional Hasidic style, they are not printed according to the sequence of the parshiyot but in the order in which the Rebbe delivered these lessons to his followers.
 The ninth volume deals exclusively with the Passover Haggadah.

-In addition to displaying a thorough familiarity with Talmud, Midrash, Kabbalah, and other classic Jewish sources, Bornsztain presents many of the ideas of his father, Rabbi Avrohom Bornsztain, the first Sochatchover Rebbe, who was known as the Avnei Nezer after the title of his major work.
+In addition to displaying a thorough familiarity with the Talmud, Midrash, Kabbalah, and other classic Jewish sources, Bornsztain presents many of the ideas of his father, Rabbi Avrohom Bornsztain, the first Sochatchover Rebbe, who was known as the Avnei Nezer after the title of his major work.